-By Douglas Goldstein, CFP® Having helped Olim for almost 25 years with handling their U.S. investment and IRA accounts, I’ve assembled a list of some [...]
+This articles is by Douglas Goldstein, CFP® Having helped Olim for almost 25 years with handling their U.S. investment and IRA accounts, I’ve assembled [...]

 Becoming a non-resident of Canada will generally not affect your citizenship status in Canada.
 Canada does not typically ask people who become non-residents to give up their citizenship.
 However, your change in residency status will significantly change the manner in which you are taxed by Canada.
 How?
 For starters, Canadian residents are taxed on their worldwide income while non-residents are taxed only on their Canadian-source income.